 All doors permitting access to the gamma-ray calibration ranges have interlocks as required by the Nuclear Regulatory Commission.
-A radiation detector with indicator lights and an audible signal is in each gamma calibration range.
+Safety indicator lights and an audible signal are available in each gamma calibration range.
 At each entrance to a gamma-ray calibration range, a set of two red lights indicates a "beam on" condition.